-- 1. Based on the report of a forensic medical examination, the court that rendered the judgement may defer execution of the judgement against a convicted person who has been sentenced to imprisonment, and the deferral shall be specified in the same judgement, or if the judgement has already been rendered, in a [separate] ruling, provided that the following grounds exist: - a) the convicted person is ill with a serious illness that prevents him/her from serving the sentence until his/her recovery or substantial improvement of his/her health; - b) the convicted person is pregnant at the time of the execution of the judgement for up to a year after giving birth. - 1.
-In the case provided for in paragraph 1(b) of this article, a court may defer the enforcement of a judgement without an oral hearing. - 12.
+1. Based on the report of a forensic medical examination, the court that rendered the judgement may defer execution of the judgement against a convicted person who has been sentenced to imprisonment, and the deferral shall be specified in the same judgement, or if the judgement has already been rendered, in a [separate] ruling, provided that the following grounds exist:

+b) the convicted person is pregnant at the time of the execution of the judgement - for up to a year after giving birth.

+$1^1$ .
+In the case provided for in paragraph 1(b) of this article, a court may defer the enforcement of a judgement without an oral hearing.

+$1^2$ .
 In the case provided for in paragraph 1(a) of this article, when considering the issue of deferring the enforcement of a judgment, the court must take account of the treatment provided in a penitentiary facility/the potential treatment, the state of the disease, and the appropriateness of the enforcement of a sentence in the form of the imprisonment imposed before recovery or substantial improvement of the health status of a convicted person, the personal qualities of the convicted person, the fact of committing a crime by him/her in the past, the character, motive, and purpose of crime, the result of crime, the risk of repeated commission of crime, the way in which the convicted person behaved during his/her service of sentence, and other circumstances that may have an effect on the court decision.

-- 13. The court shall consider the issue provided for in paragraph 12 of this article by an oral hearing.
-The Special Penitentiary Service shall be obligated to participate in the oral hearing. - 2.
-The court shall consider the issue of deferring the execution of a judgement upon the motion of the convicted person, his/her defence lawyer, legal representative or the General Director of the Special Penitentiary Service. - 3.
-If the execution of a judgement is deferred due to a serious illness, the court that rendered the decision shall, under the same judgement (ruling) determine the periodicity of the conduct of an expert examination (at least once in a year) at the expense of the convicted person in order to establish the convicted person's health status, and the periodicity of the submission of an expert opinion by the convicted person.
+$1^3$ .
+The court shall consider the issue provided for in paragraph $1^2$ of this article by an oral hearing.
+The Special Penitentiary Service shall be obligated to participate in the oral hearing.

+2. The court shall consider the issue of deferring the execution of a judgement upon the motion of the convicted person, his/her defence lawyer, legal representative or the General Director of the Special Penitentiary Service.

+3. If the execution of a judgement is deferred due to a serious illness, the court that rendered the decision shall, under the same judgement (ruling) determine the periodicity of the conduct of an expert examination (at least once in a year) at the expense of the convicted person in order to establish the convicted person's health status, and the periodicity of the submission of an expert opinion by the convicted person.